MartinSeeler/MartinSeeler.github.io/_posts/2016-06-01-developing-efficient-bianry-file-protocol-with-scodec-and-akka-streams.md

 The most trivial way to encode and store our ticks is using a comma or tab separated file.
-It is easy to understand and can be used with a lot of applications, which makes it useful for all these Excel evangelists and paper traders out there.
+It is easy to understand and can be used with a lot of applications, which makes it useful for all those Excel evangelists and paper traders out there.

 ```scala
 utf8 encode "1420148801108,1.20989,1.21049"